UWCNuclear/DetectorEfficiency/README.md

 # How to Fit the Detector Efficiency with RootEffi
 https://github.com/UWCNuclear/RootEffi

-Instructions are on the GitHub page and in the README file.
+Instructions are on the GitHub page and in the README file, and in the Introduction slides :-)